xythobuz/xythobuz.github.io/input/projects/laser-engraver.md

 %-->
 </pre>

-You can also find this script [on my Gitea server](https://git.xythobuz.de/thomas/gcode-tools/src/branch/master/generators/grid_gcode.py).
+You can also find this script [in the Git repo](https://codeberg.org/xythobuz/gcode-tools/src/branch/master/generators/grid_gcode.py).

 I like the idea but unfortunately it has some problems in practice.
 When changing the focus level of my laser diode, it's very easy to also change the offset in the X and Y axes.